 Once we receive your cheque, we will send out a confirmation email.

-Firstly, you should carefully study the structure of CaYPT (which is very similar to IYPT) by examining CaYPT Brochure and watch videos of previous IYPT Physics Fight to clearly know what happens in a Fight.
-Secondly, you should work on CaYPT problems published on our website by doing research, actively communicating with your peers and asking your Team Lead (who is a Physics teacher or mentor) for help.
-Some research resources can be found in IYPT Reference Kit (http://bit.ly/IYPT-Reference-Kit).
+Firstly, you should carefully study the structure of CaYPT (which is very similar to IYPT) by reading the rules and regulations while watch videos of previous IYPT Physics Fights in order to clearly understand what happens.
+Secondly, you should work on CaYPT problems published on our website by doing research, actively communicating with your peers and asking your Team Leader for help.
+Some research resources can be found in our Student Resources section.
 Once you have finished working on your problems, you can create a PowerPoint presentation and practice presenting in front of your team members and teacher because you will want to communicate complex problems in a confident and understandable manner in front of the jurors.
 Having a Physics Fight role play may help you better understand the competition structure and hone your presentation skills.
-Lastly, you should have all you materials ready before the tournament date, go to bed early and appear on stage with fullest energy.
+Lastly, you should have all your materials ready before the tournament date, go to bed early and appear on stage with the fullest energy.

-Problems for CaYPT 2017 are published on our website (http://stemfellowship.org/caypt/caypt-2017/).
+The problems are published on our CaYPT 2020 page.
 It is highly recommended that you have the solutions to every problem.
-However, due to time constraint, we understand that sometimes that is not possible.
-The rules allow the rejection of one problem per physics fight, so you will need to have the solutions to at least four of the five problems selected for CaYPT.
-You will not be able to choose which solutions to present during the competition.
-This rule is a slightly modified version of the official IYPT rule to fit the needs of CaYPT.
+However, due to time constraints, we understand that sometimes that is not possible.
+The rules allow for the rejection of up to one problem per group.
+Therefore, you only need to have the solutions to eight out of the ten questions.

-No. CaYPT 2017 and IYPT are only open to high school students.
+No. CaYPT and IYPT are only open to secondary school students.

-International students can compete in the regional and the national competition.
+International students can compete in the national competition.
 However, only Canadian citizens and permanent residents are eligible to be on the Canadian national team for the IYPT.